A FEW WORDS ABOUT MYSELF...

-At the end of 2008, I took up an assistant professor's position at the University of Innsbruck in Austria, Department of Public Finance.
-This lovely city in the middle of the Alps has become my adopted home, and since January 2014 I am a Professor for Experimental Economics in its 350-year-old University.
+At the end of 2008 I took up an assistant professor's position at the University of Innsbruck in Austria, and since 2014 I am Professor for Experimental Economics in the Department of Public Finance.
 During this time I have also been a visiting scholar at the University of Athens, Brown University, the University of California at San Diego, the Georgetown University School of Foreign Service in Qatar, and the University of Queensland.

 In 2017, I co-founded with five other colleagues from Innsbruck the SFB (Special Research Area) on Credence Goods, Incentives and Behavior.

 I am currently Head of the Department of Public Finance.
 Since 2018, I have been Chairman of the Board of the Diligentia Foundation for Empirical Research, a Cologne-based foundation that supports research in the social sciences by funding a number of medium-sized research projects, as well as by means of a yearly prize for empirical research.
 As of 2020, I am on the Board of the Austrian Economic Association.

 I am currently on sabbatical and based at the Ca'Foscari University of Venice as part of the 'Chair of Excellence' scheme.

 My research uses mainly experimental methods and addresses diverse questions on human behavior in an economic and social context.
 Below I am listing my main topics of interest.
 Please visit the 'Publications' page for information regarding my research activity and publications.